-Importing medical devices into China requires a Medical Device Registration Certificate (MDRC) issued by the China Food and Drug Administration (CFDA).
+Medical device product registration and importation in China requires a Medical Device Registration Certificate (MDRC) issued by the National Medical Products Administration (NMPA), previously the China Food and Drug Administration (CFDA).
 This document is technically owned by the foreign manufacturer, but is controlled by the Legal Agent listed on the certificate who is responsible for the registration application.
 Products must have home country approval prior to applying for registration in China.

-Low Risk Class I medical devices are subject to a filing process with applications submitted to the CFDA.
+Low Risk Class I medical devices are subject to a filing process with applications submitted to the NMPA.
 Administrative review and MDRC issuance takes about 4 weeks from application submission.

-Medium Risk Class II and High Risk Class III medical devices are subject to a registration process with applications and supporting documentation submitted to the CFDA.
-Product testing certificates issued from a (local) CFDA-certified laboratory are a required element of the application.
+Medium Risk Class II and High Risk Class III medical devices are subject to a registration process with applications and supporting documentation submitted to the NMPA.
+Product testing certificates issued from a (local) NMPA-certified laboratory are a required element of the application.
 Local clinical test data is also required for most Class II and III devices.
-Review and MDRC issuance can take 12 to 24 months.